vadim9999/ant-farm/README.md

 # Ant Farm

-Ant Farm contains web-server and application on OS Android.
+Ant Farm contains web-server and application on OS Android (app project https://github.com/vadim9999/AntFarmReactNative).

 **Goal**: Develop and program the Python Web server and an Android application using the Raspberry to support the activity of an Ant Farm.